logto-io/docs/docs/docs/references/users/README.md

 }
 ```

-You can view the user profile using
+You can query the user profile using
 [Admin Console](../../../docs/recipes/manage-users/using-admin-console#view-and-update-user-profile) or
 [Management API](/docs/recipes/manage-users/using-management-api), such as <a href="/api/#tag/Users/paths/~1api~1users~1:userId/get" target="_blank">`GET /api/users/:userId`</a>.